bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 The second thing is, now that we've said taproot has always existed, as in the 1984 example, we still have these signals that happened in blocks.
 And, well, there's no point in looking at those signals anymore because we've already said segwit is always there or taproot is always there so why do we look at the signals.
 So the second cleanup would be to simply not check those signals anymore so to remove the speedy trial essentially in this case and that has again somewhat of a benefit for developers.
 What it allows developers to do is say, hey, we want to change the activation mechanism itself.
-Maybe we want to change the `BIP 9` system to something more like a `BIP 8` system.
+Maybe we want to change the BIP9 system to something more like a BIP8 system.
 And then we can just change the code, basically.
 We don't have to copy the code and write a new piece of code.
 We can change it entirely because the code is no longer used for anything.